-The safest option is buying dolls and toys that are completely non-toxic.
-There are 100% PVC and phthalate free options such as dolls made of natural materials - cotton and wool.
+There are 100% PVC and phthalate free options such as dolls made of natural materials like cotton and wool.
 Often, these dolls are machine washable, making them easy to clean, while also being safer for your child.

 Although there are many positives to using PVC-free and phthalate-free dolls including being better for your children’s health and the health of the environment--they will most likely be a more expensive option.